Two-lifetime model for the cuprates revisited: Comparison of MRDP to previous work

 where $\tau_i$ are the Pauli matrices.
 The Green's function Eq.~\eqref{eq:green_f} is its 11 component, $G({\bf k},\omega)\equiv {\hat G}_{11}({\bf k},\omega)$.
 In the ARPES literature, the Green's function is often described by $G({\bf k},\omega)=[\omega-\varepsilon_{\bf k}-{\cal S}({\bf k},\omega)]^{-1}$, where ${\cal S}({\bf k},\omega)$ is what we will call the "photoemission self-energy".
 The Eliashberg theory implies that

 In the widely used Norman's formula (NF) for the photoemission self-energy \cite{Norman98} one assumes that $\Phi=\Delta$, and replaces $\Sigma$ by $-i\Gamma_1$ in the first term of Eq.~\eqref{eq:photoemission_self}, and by $-i\Gamma_0$ in the denominator of the second term.
 Thus, the NF Green's function is not compatible with the Eliashberg theory.
-In \cite{Herman17a} we have shown that, for $\varepsilon_{\bf k}\neq 0$, NF is inconsistent with the exact sum rules for the particle number, because the electronlike and holelike branches exhibit different scattering rates.
-Here we make an additional observation that, even if we take NF as a purely phenomenological formula for $\omega<0$, it does not correctly describe the observed low-temperature data.
-The reason is that, in the experimentally relevant range of parameters $\Gamma_0\ll\Gamma_1\lesssim\Delta$ \cite{Kondo15}, NF does not generate the experimentally observed bright spots at $k=k_F$.
-On the other hand, MRDP does reproduce the measured self energies, see \cite {supplement}.

-In conclusion, we have shown that ARPES spectroscopy of the superconducting state offers a unique possibility to distinguish between forward- and large-angle scattering processes in the cuprates.
-Although we have considered only strictly elastic scattering, we hope that our conclusions apply at least qualitatively also to inelastic scattering by low-lying modes.
-A detailed study of the angle- and temperature-dependence of the forward- and large-angle scattering rates $\Gamma_s$ and $\Gamma$, respectively, might therefore provide hitherto inaccessible information on the dynamics of the electrons in the cuprates \cite{note}.
-We have also suggested a novel method for measuring the superconducting gap $\Delta_{\bf k}$ away from the Fermi surface.
-The method should work best at low $T$, when pair-breaking scattering is minimized.
-Large forward scattering is also needed, and this can be realized by selectively increasing disorder outside the CuO$_2$ planes.

-{\it Acknowledgements.} This work was supported by the Slovak Research and Development Agency under Contract No.~APVV-23-0515 and by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 945478.